The New England Journal of Medicine: Vioxx correction controversy

 In the early 2000s, The New England Journal of Medicine was involved in a controversy around problems with research on the drug Vioxx.
 A study was published in the journal in November 2000 which noted an increase in myocardial infarction amongst those taking Vioxx.
 According to Richard Smith, the former editor of the British Medical Journal, concerns about the correctness of that study were raised with the journal's editor, Jeff Drazen, as early as August 2001.
 That year, both the US Food and Drug Administration and the Journal of the American Medical Association also cast doubt on the validity of the data interpretation that had been published in the NEJM.

 Merck withdrew the drug from market in September 2004.
 In December 2005, NEJM published an expression of concern about the original study following discovery that the authors knew more about certain adverse events than they disclosed at the time of publication.
 From the Expression of Concern: "Until the end of November 2005, we believed that these were late events that were not known to the authors in time to be included in the article published in the Journal on November 23, 2000.
 It now appears, however, from a memorandum dated July 5, 2000, that was obtained by subpoena in the Vioxx litigation and made available to the Journal, that at least two of the authors knew about the three additional myocardial infarctions at least two weeks before the authors submitted the first of two revisions and 4 1/2 months before publication of the article."
+Physician John Abramson has noted that those authors' financial ties to Merck violated NEJM's conflict of interest policy, which the journal failed to enforce.

 During the five-year period between publication and Expression of Concern, it has been estimated that Merck paid NEJM as much as US$836,000 for article reprints that Merck used for promotional purposes.
 The journal was publicly rebuked for its response to the research issues in editorials appearing in publications including the British Medical Journal and the Journal of the Royal Society of Medicine.